felixlopz/hubrise-test-task/content/docs/en/locations.md

   description: How to manage HubRise Locations.
 ---

-As described in [Accounts and Locations](/docs/getting-started/#accounts-and-locations), Locations refers to the different points of sales for an Account.
+As described in [Accounts and Locations](/docs/terminology/#accounts-and-locations), Locations are the different points of sales for an Account.
 Locations are displayed with:

 - The Location name
 - The unique identifier for the Account they are associated with.